ahmadiehsan/personal_docs/docs/data_science/features_and_data/feature_selection_reduction/_cheatsheet.md

   *Please note that above methods don't identify or deal with multicollinearity, we need to figure that out separately.*

-- **Wrapper Method:** Here we add/remove features to baseline model and compare the performance of the model:
+- **Wrapper Method**: Here we add/remove features to baseline model and compare the performance of the model:

    - forward selection
    - backward elimination